davidgomari/CarRace2D/DOCUMENTATION.md

 *   **rl_algo:** The RL algorithm to use ('reinforce' by default).
 *   **resume_training:** If True, training resumes from the last saved model (if available).
 Models are saved automatically during training.

-> **Note:** For faster training, set `render_mode` to `None` in the training configuration.
+> **Note:** For multi-agent RL training, use `config.yaml` and define each agent under the `agents` section.
+Each RL agent will have its own model and training progress.
+For faster training, set `render_mode` to `None` in the training configuration.
 This will run the training without GUI visualization, which is significantly faster.
 Use `render_mode: 'human'` when you want to monitor the training progress visually.

 #### Track Parameters